Before ultra-reading this profile, be sure to super-peruse :

 - He’s bulletproof, but still vulnerable to some potent attacks such as the Flash (Barry Allen)’s superspeed assaults.

-- Ultraman can also exist unprotected in vacuum.
+- Ultraman can also exist unprotected in a vacuum.

 - Though he can be dazed or even knocked unconscious given enough force, he apparently is nigh-impossible to kill or permanently harm.